Dosage and Administration for PNEUMOVAX®23 (Pneumococcal Vaccine Polyvalent)

-For intramuscular or subcutaneous injection only
+PNEUMOVAX 23 is for intramuscular or subcutaneous injection only.

-Preparation and Dosing
+Preparation and dosing

-- Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
 If either of these 2 conditions exists, the vaccine should not be administered.

-- Do not mix PNEUMOVAX 23 with other vaccines in the same syringe or vial.
+Do not mix PNEUMOVAX 23 with other vaccines in the same syringe or vial.
 Use a separate sterile syringe and needle for each individual patient to prevent transmission of infectious agents from one person to another.

 Withdraw 0.5 mL from the vial using a sterile needle and syringe free of preservatives, antiseptics, and detergents.